bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Charisma (Deception) Advanced Skill Trick*

-As a bonus action, you expend 2 STA to swap places with one willing creature within 5 feet of you.
+As a bonus action, you swap places with one willing creature within 5 feet of you.
 This movement does not provoke opportunity attacks.
+Once you do so, you cannot do so again during that same encounter or for one minute, whichever is shorter.

 #### Befriend Wild Animal